Mixed Ability Teaching for Mastery: Classroom How To

 - Use concept cartoons

-For more detailed activities, see this Maths activities to use with mixed ability groupings blog post.
+For more detailed activities, see this article on low threshold high ceiling maths activities to use with mixed ability groupings.

 How to adjust lessons for children who struggle